 School District #2

-The main public school district is Billings School District #2 which enrolls approximately 16,000 students.
+The main public school district is Billings School District #2 which enrolls approximately 17,000 students.
 It is the largest school district in the state of Montana.
-SD #2’s instructional programs encompass kindergarten through12th grade, as well as adult education.
-There are 23 elementary schools, four middle schools, and three high schools.
-Billings Public Schools employs about 1,819 full-time equivalent positions with an approximate $118 million dollar budget.
+SD #2’s instructional programs encompass kindergarten through 12th grade, as well as adult education.
+There are 22 elementary schools, six middle schools, and four high schools.
+Billings Public Schools employs about 1,850 full-time equivalent positions with an approximate $118 million dollar budget.
 SD #2 is essentially two separate school districts operating under a unified Board of Trustees.
 The Billings Elementary School District serves students K-8.
-This includes Billings’ 24 public elementary schools as well as the four public middle schools.
+This includes Billings’ 22 public elementary schools as well as the six public middle schools.
 The second district is the High School District.
 It is organized into three, four year high schools, one career center and one adult education center.

 For further information about Billings School District #2, please contact: